machuangtao/KGs-Survey/README.md

 # KGs-Survey
 - This is a repository of KGs survey paper that will be updated periodically.
-Last update: 16 June,2022
+Last update: 15 July, 2022
 - The Chinese Lanague KGs survey paper repository is avaliable at [知识图谱中文综述论文合集](https://github.com/machuangtao/KGs-Survey/blob/main/zh-CN.md).

 [![CC BY 4.0][cc-by-shield]][cc-by] ![](https://img.shields.io/github/last-commit/machuangtao/KGs-Survey?color=blue)